A Pristine Star-Forming Complex at z=4.19: Results

-(3) \textit{Stellar mass and age}.
-The F090W magnitude of LAP2-b is $m_{\mathrm{F090W}} = m_{\mathrm{UV}} = 29.69 \pm 0.09$ (probing $\lambda \simeq 1700$\AA~rest-frame), and with a magnification factor $\mu = 50 \pm 5$, this translates into an intrinsic $m_{\mathrm{UV}} = 33.8$ or ultraviolet magnitude of $M_{\rm UV} \simeq -12.2$ at $z=4.189$.
-The resulting equivalent width of the \ha\ line is 647~\AA\ when inferred from the \ha\ line flux and the F277W magnitude (or 600~\AA\ from the spectrum itself, though the continuum is poorly constrained, see Table~\ref{tab:propreties}).
+(3) Stellar mass and age.
+The F090W magnitude of LAP2-b is $m_{\mathrm{F090W}} = m_{\mathrm{UV}} = 29.69 \pm 0.09$ (probing $\lambda \simeq 1700$\AA~rest-frame), and with a magnification factor of $\mu = 50 \pm 5$ it translates into an intrinsic $m_{\mathrm{UV}} = 33.8$ or ultraviolet magnitude of $M_{\rm UV} \simeq -12.2$ at $z=4.189$.
+The resulting equivalent width of the \ha\ line is 647~\AA\ when inferred from the \ha\ line flux and the F277W magnitude (or 600~\AA\ from the spectrum itself, though the continuum is poorly constrained; see Table~\ref{tab:properties}).
 The ionizing photon production efficiency $-$ the LyC production rate per monochromatic UV luminosity \citep[][]{schaerer16} $-$ is relatively high, Log$_{10}(\xi_{ion}) = 25.13$, and is a lower limit if the escaping ionizing radiation is not zero ($f_{\rm esc} > 0$, neglecting dust attenuation correction, as copious \lya\ emission suggests).
-Given the extremely compact size of the star complex, an instantaneous burst is a plausible star-formation history.
-Using {\tt STARBURST99} models \citep[][]{leitherer14} with such bursty scenario and the lowest available metallicity, the observed UV luminosity and the \ha\ equivalent width imply an age younger than 10~Myr and a stellar mass $\lesssim 2\times 10^4$~\msun.
-This scenario also implies a significantly high sSFR of $\gtrsim 100$ Gyr$^{-1}$, corresponding to the inverse of the estimated age.
-It is worth noting that the observed line ratios \ha/\hb\ is currently not constrained due to low SNR \hb\ detection ($ \simeq 2.8\sigma$), and the \lya/\ha\ (either from NIRSpec or in combination with MUSE) needs a dedicated NIRSpec IFU observations which fully captures the \lya\ and \ha\ emission regions (already scheduled, prog.
+Given the compact size of the star complex, an instantaneous burst is a plausible star formation history.
+Using {\tt STARBURST99} models \citep[][]{leitherer14} with a bursty scenario and the lowest available metallicity ($= 1/20~Z_{\odot}$), the observed UV luminosity and the \ha\ equivalent width imply an age $<10$~Myr and a stellar mass $\simeq 2\times 10^4$~\msun.
+A similar range of stellar mass for the same interval of ages is inferred from the rest-frame optical wavelength (F277W, sampling the $\lambda \simeq 5000$ \AA, Tab.~\ref{tab:properties}), $(1.2-5.0)\times 10^4$~\msun.
+This scenario also implies a significantly high specific star formation rate of $\gtrsim 100$ Gyr$^{-1}$, corresponding to the inverse of the estimated age.
+It is worth noting that the observed line ratio, \ha/\hb,\ is currently not constrained due to low S/R of \hb\ detection ($ \simeq 2.8\sigma$), and the \lya/\ha\ (either from NIRSpec or in combination with MUSE) needs a dedicated NIRSpec IFU observation that fully captures the \lya\ and \ha\ emission regions (prog.
 7677).
-Finally, LAP2-b appears rather isolated based on the current spectroscopic redshift catalogs available.
+Finally, LAP2-b appears rather isolated based on the current spectroscopic redshift catalogs.
 Using the DR4 spectroscopic redshift catalog released by the UNCOVER collaboration \citep[][]{Suess_2024}, we searched for galaxies within 10 cMpc of LAP2-b.
 We found only one galaxy with $z_\mathrm{spec}=4.181$, located 5.3 comoving Mpc from LAP2-b.

-\section{Final Remarks}
+\section{Final remarks}